JetBrains/kotlin-web-site/docs/topics/null-safety.md

 [//]: # (title: Null safety)

-Null safety is a Kotlin feature designed to eliminate the danger of null references, also known as [The Billion-Dollar Mistake](https://en.wikipedia.org/wiki/Null_pointer#History).
+Null safety is a Kotlin feature designed to eliminate the risk of null references, also known as [The Billion-Dollar Mistake](https://en.wikipedia.org/wiki/Null_pointer#History).

-One of the most common pitfalls in many programming languages, including Java, is that accessing a member of a null reference will result in a null reference exception.
+One of the most common pitfalls in many programming languages, including Java, is that accessing a member of a null reference results in a null reference exception.
 In Java, this would be the equivalent of a `NullPointerException`, or an _NPE_ for short.

 Kotlin explicitly supports nullability as part of its type system, meaning you can explicitly declare